hudson-passos/final-project-smartenv-wur/README.md

 **Conclusions on the accomplishment of the goals**

-With regard to the learning goals, I consider that all were successfully met, in addition to having been a great satisfaction to be able to work within the course in areas of knowledge in which we would like to delve deeper.
-Spatial analysis with GeoPandas, for example, is something that I will use more frequently throughout the course and my career.
-Similarly, the use of Github, which I have always found to have a somewhat unintuitive interface in some aspects, proved to be an excellent tool for sharing code and even text.
+As for the learning goals, I think they were all met successfully.
+It was also a great satisfaction to be able to work on areas of knowledge that we were interested in.
+For example, I will use spatial analysis with GeoPandas more often throughout the course and my career.
+Similarly, I found that Github, which I always thought had a somewhat unintuitive interface, is an excellent tool for sharing code and even text.